Zibqin

-Zibqine is a town in South Lebanon, 103 km from the capital, Beirut, 4 km from the border with Israel and 450 m above sea level.
+Zibqin is a municipality in South Lebanon, 103 km from the capital, Beirut, 4 km from the border with Israel and 450 m above sea level.

 It was heavily damaged in the 2006 Lebanon-Israel war and underwent a heavy process of rebuilding.

-Name
+Etymology

 According to E. H. Palmer, the name probably comes from the Arabic word for "to bind", or "confine".